2020 Beirut explosion: Investigation

 In December 2020, Lebanon's outgoing Prime Minister Diab and three former ministers were charged with negligence over the Beirut port explosion.
-The former ministers were former finance minister Ali Hassan Khalil, Ghazi Zeiter, and Youssef Fenianos, both former ministers of public works.
-Zeitar was transport and public works minister in 2014, followed by Fenianos in 2016, who held the job until the beginning of 2020.
-Khalil was finance minister in 2014, 2016, and until 2020.
+They were Ali Hassan Khalil, finance minister in 2014, and between 2016 and 2020, and two ministers of public works.
+Ghazi Zeitar was transport and public works minister in 2014, and followed by Youssef Fenianos between 2016 and the beginning of 2020.

-On 28 January 2021, Syrian-Russian businessman George Haswani denied any links to the Beirut explosion.
-He told Reuters he did not know anything about a company linked to the process of buying a shipment of chemicals that exploded.
-In an interview with Reuters at his home in Damascus, Haswani said that he had resorted to the Cypriot company Interstatus to register his company, which is the same agent that registered the Savaro company, and that the agent company had moved the registration site of the two companies to the same address on the same day.
+In an interview with Reuters at his home in Damascus on 28 January 2021, Syrian-Russian businessman George Haswani denied any links to the Beirut explosion knew nothing about a company linked to the process of buying a shipment of chemicals that exploded.
+Haswani said that he had resorted to the Cypriot company Interstatus to register his company, which is the same agent that registered the Savaro company, and that the agent company had moved the registration site of the two companies to the same address on the same day.
 However, Haswani said that he did not know anything about Savaro and that any links between it and his company are just a coincidence because the two companies have the same agent.
 As stated in previous reports, Reuters was unable to determine whether Haswani had anything to do with Savaro.
 Haswani said, "I don't know what other companies are registered by this Cypriot company, five or three or 70 or more...
 It is a fabricated media whirlwind.
 We don't know Savaro and we hadn't heard about them before this."
 Interstatus did not respond to a request for comment.
-Marina Psyllou, the director of the "Interstatus" company, was listed in the registration documents of the company (Savaro) as the only owner and director of the company, but she denied that she was the real manager of the company.
+Marina Psyllou, the director of Interstatus, was listed in the registration documents of the company (Savaro) as the only owner and director of the company, but she denied that she was the real manager of the company.
 She told Reuters in mid-January 2021 that the beneficial owner of the company was another person, whom she refused to identify.
 She added that Savaro was a dormant company that had never conducted business.
-Haswani said that he was not contacted by any investigators from Lebanon or any other country regarding the explosion and that he will soon work to file a legal case in Paris against media reports linking him to the explosion.
+Haswani said that he was not contacted by any investigators from Lebanon or any other country regarding the explosion and that he would soon work to file a legal case in Paris against media reports linking him to the explosion.
 He continued, "I am living my life normally and laughing because I am someone who knows well that I have nothing to do with this matter at all.
 Why would I worry?"

 On 15 April 2021, six detained people were released, including two officers, although they were not allowed to travel out of Lebanon.